Health Security FAQs

 + Why do we need the NM Health Security Act?

 While hundreds of thousands of New Mexicans currently have health coverage because of the Affordable Care Act (aka Obamacare), there are still problems to address: increases in premiums, deductibles, and copays; rising costs for prescription drugs; and smaller networks that limit patients’ choice of health care provider are just a few of them.

 These problems are due to our complex private insurance system, which the Affordable Care Act relies on and which any “replacement” would maintain.
-Even though the US Senate failed in its July 2017 attempts to pass “repeal and replace” legislation, the Affordable Care Act's provisions can still be damaged by budget cuts and regulations.
-Already, the requirement that individuals either purchase insurance or pay a fine is being ignored.
+Although “repeal and replace” legislation failed to pass Congress, the Affordable Care Act's patient protections continue to be attacked, and the future of the Affordable Care Act as a whole is once again in the courts.

 But our state has a clear path forward--setting up its own health plan that would include most New Mexicans, regardless of age, health, and employment status.
 The Health Security Plan is based on the old-fashioned concept of insurance, where the young, the old, the healthy, and the not-so-healthy are all in one large insurance pool.
 The risk is shared, while administrative costs are reduced.
 Our current segmented system of hundreds of insurance plans is complex and costly for all of us.
 Doesn’t it make sense for a state with a small population to set up its own plan?